By Lizette Robles - June 15, 2021

 Lung cancer screening

 Lung cancer is the second most common type of cancer among men and the leading cause of cancer-related death for both men and women.
 Each year, more people die from lung cancer than colon, breast and prostate cancers combined.
-Lung cancer screenings are recommended for those ages 55 to 77 with a heavy smoking history or those who are current smokers.
+Lung cancer screenings are recommended for those age 50 and older with a heavy smoking history, those who are current smokers or quit within the past 15 years.
 Prolonged exposure to secondhand smoke, radon, asbestos and other carcinogens or having a family history of lung cancer can also increase your risk.
 Those who meet these criteria should consider adding routine lung cancer screenings to their proactive health care plan.

 Colorectal cancer screening

 This year, approximately one in 23 men will be diagnosed with colorectal cancer.
-Colon cancer screenings should begin at age 50 for individuals at average risk.
+Colon cancer screenings should begin at age 45 for individuals at average risk.
 However, those with certain risk factors are encouraged to begin screenings sooner.
-Factors that warrant colon cancer testing include:
+Some factors that warrant colon cancer testing can include:

 - Being African American or black